 Climb with the expedition leaders of Summitclimb, get your mountaineering questions answered, and share your knowledge with the group.

-Get advice from experienced climbers on what equipment and clothing to buy at many reasonably priced Seattle climbing stores.
+Get advice from experienced climbers on what equipment and clothing to buy and rent/hire at many reasonably priced Seattle climbing stores.

 Test your equipment in the mountain environment while we live and travel on snow.